Intranets

 Enterprise SharePoint architecture with hub sites and connected team sites

 In our 25+ years building enterprise SharePoint intranets for Fortune 500 companies, we have seen every iteration from static HTML pages to modern AI-powered digital workplaces.
 The organizations that get the most value from their intranet investment follow these ten best practices.
+Before applying them, make sure you have the foundational architecture right — review our SharePoint hub sites complete guide for the patterns that underpin every modern intranet.

 ---